 retained a project manager and retained a design firm.
 Bid package

-plant modifications, is under construction.
-Bid packages Nos.
-3, 6 and
+water treatment plant modifications, is under construction.
+Bid package

 RECOMMENDED LEGISLATIVE ACTION: